The leptonic di-flavor and di-number violation processes at high energy $\mu^\pm\mu^\pm $ colliders: Computations of the processes and ( )

 \section{Computations of the processes $\mu^\pm \mu^\pm \rightarrow l^\pm l^\pm \;(l=e,\;\tau)$ and $\mu^\pm \mu^\pm \rightarrow W^\pm _i W^\pm _j$ ($i,j=1,2$)}

-In this section, the way how to calculate the cross sections of the processes $\mu^\pm \mu^\pm \rightarrow l^\pm l^\pm \;(j=e,\;\tau)$, $\mu^\pm \mu^\pm \rightarrow W^\pm _i W^\pm _j\;(i,j=1,2)$ for {\bf TIII-NP}, the ones for {\bf TII-NP} and the ones for {\bf TI-NP} is given.
-We show that the results for {\bf TI-NP} or those for {\bf TII-NP} can be obtained by switching off certain interactions from the relevant results for {\bf TIII-NP}.
-In all the computations, the flavor mixing parameters of the heavy neutral leptons, except the measured neutrino mixing, will not be introduced, because the flavor mixing parameters are constrained strongly by the observations on the charged lepton flavor violating decays~\cite{MEG:2013oxv,SINDRUM:1987nra,BaBar:2009hkt,Hayasaka:2010np}.
+In this section we will provide the calculations of the processes $\mu^\pm \mu^\pm \rightarrow l^\pm l^\pm \;(j=e,\;\tau)$, $\mu^\pm \mu^\pm \rightarrow W^\pm _i W^\pm _j\;(i,j=1,2)$ within {\bf TI-NP}, {\bf TII-NP} and {\bf TIII-NP}.
+The results for {\bf TI-NP} and {\bf TII-NP} can be obtained by switching off certain interactions from the relevant results for {\bf TIII-NP}.
+In all computations, the flavor mixing parameters of the heavy neutral leptons are ignored, because the flavor mixing parameters are constrained strongly by the charged lepton flavor violating decays~\cite{MEG:2013oxv,SINDRUM:1987nra,BaBar:2009hkt,Hayasaka:2010np}.